-She has published widely on the manuscripts of Leonardo da Vinci, Early Modern art theory, cultural exchange, the materiality of the sacred, the history of style, museums and collecting practices.
+The author or editor of sixteen books and more than seventy scholarly articles, Farago has published widely on the manuscripts of Leonardo da Vinci, Early Modern art theory, cultural exchange, the materiality of the sacred, the history of style, museums and collecting practices.
 Her anthology, Reframing the Renaissance (Yale, 1995) is widely recognized as a groundbreaking contribution to cross-cultural studies.
-Her most recent book,The Fabrication of Leonardo da Vinci’s Trattato della Pittura, with a scholarly edition of the editio princeps (1651) (2 vols., Brill Press, 2018), supported by the Getty Foundation, The Samuel H. Kress Foundation, the Fulbright Foundation, and the University of Colorado, is the product of a decade-long collaboration with Leonardo specialists.
-Her new work focuses on artisanal knowledge as a transcultural category.
+She recently published The Fabrication of Leonardo da Vinci’s Trattato della Pittura, with a scholarly edition of the editio princeps (1651), 2 vols., (Brill Press, 2018), serving as senior contributing editor of a decade-long collaboration with an international team of Leonardo specialists, with support from the Getty Research Institute, the Fulbright Foundation, the Kress Foundation, and the University of Colorado.
+She is currently completing a book entitled, Cultural Memory in the Era of Climate Crisis: Writing Borderless Histories of Art, forthcoming from Routledge Press.